JohnathonBowers/coding-log/coding-log.md

 ## August 2023

+**August 9, 2023**

+-   Had conversation with Chingu group project members to brainstorm ideas
+-   Studied scoping and hoisting in Jonas Schmedtmann's Udemy course "The Complete JavaScript Course"

+**August 7, 2023**

 -   Studied various aspects of the JavaScript engine and JavaScript runtime in Jonas Schmedtmann's Udemy course "The Complete JavaScript Course"

 ## July 2023